kotsoft/psojs/README.md

 **pso.js** aims to be a clean and tiny implementation of [Particle Swarm Optimization](http://en.wikipedia.org/wiki/Particle_swarm_optimization).
 I am currently using it in my neural network library to optimize weights.
 However, it's flexible enough to be used in many different kinds of optimization problems.

+Check out [my blog post on CodePen](http://codepen.io/kotsoft/blog/psodemos) to see two examples on how this library can be used.

 Usage
 -----
 Creating a swarm is simple.
 All you need to do is specify the number of particles and the number of parameters you want to optimize.
 The last argument is the options hash.